FairOD: Fairness-aware Outlier Detection: Conclusions

-Next in Fig.~\ref{fig:accuracyB}, we compare the AP of \method to that of \base detector obtained for all the datasets.
-Notice that each of the datasets is slightly below the diagonal line indicating that \method achieves equal or sometimes even better (!) detection performance as compared to \base.
-Since \method enforces SP and does not allow ``laziness", it addresses the issue of falsely flagged minority samples (i.e. false positives) from \base ranked list, thereby, improving detection performance.
+In Fig.~\ref{fig:accuracy}, we compare the AUC performance of \method to that of \base detector for all datasets.
+Notice that each of the symbols (i.e. datasets) is slightly below the diagonal line indicating that \method achieves equal or sometimes even better (!) detection performance as compared to \base.
+The explanation is that since \method enforces SP and does not allow ``laziness", it addresses the issue of falsely or unjustly flagged minority samples by \base, thereby, improving detection performance.

-From Fig.~\ref{fig:accuracyA}- \ref{fig:accuracyB}, we conclude that \method does not trade-off detection performance much, and in some cases it even improves performance by eliminating false positives from the minority group, as compared to the performance-driven, fairness-agnostic \base detector.
+From Fig.~\ref{fig:accuracy}, we conclude that \method does not trade-off detection performance much, and in some cases it even improves performance by eliminating false positives from the minority group, as compared to the performance-driven, fairness-agnostic \base.